edwardaux/Ogra/readme.md

 Then run `carthage update`.

+## Extending Ogra
+Additions and enhancements are most welcome.
+I'd suggest the following steps:

+* Create a fork of the project and clone to your local machine
+* Run the following command: `carthage update --use-submodules`
+* Make your changes
+* Add test cases and make sure they all pass
+* Create a pull request to merge your changes

 ## Licence
 Ogra is Copyright(c) 2015 Craig Edwards.
 It may be redistributed under the terms specified by the [MIT licence](licence.md).